How to Write a Top Project Specification

 Nobody needs to write a 20-page specification from scratch.
 You would spend days and weeks working on it.
 It’s not a philosophical document; it’s a very clear set of instructions about how your product will work.

-Use shorter steps and try to write your first version of project specification documentation in one, or max two hours.
+Use shorter steps and try to write your project specification documentation rough draft in one, or max two hours.
 It should cover the following aspects:

 • Project description;